 If you’re in a hurry, I settled on the TC Electronic Flashback 2 as my preferred choice among the best delay pedals in the market.
 It’s a digital powerhouse that has expansion capabilities and is easy on the wallet.
 Pick one of these up to start your journey into the world of delay.

-How much thought have you given to the delay pedal in your arsenal?
-Does your pedal board even have a delay pedal yet?
+How much thought have you given to the delay stomp box in your arsenal?
+Does your pedal board even have a delay capability yet?

 It’s perfectly okay if it doesn’t.
 Mine didn’t for years.
 Blame the punk scene.

 Pedalboard configuration is a serious task for guitarists of every level.
 While it may seem a bit technical to the uninitiated, it’s the best way to ensure you have all of your equipment at your fingertips in one place.

-In this article, I will highlight the best delay pedal for different players in a number of scenarios, while offering you my personal perspective on why these choices are the best.
+In this article, I will highlight the best delay pedals for different players in a number of scenarios, while offering you my personal perspective on why these choices are the best.

 I’ve been playing for more than 15 years and over that time period, I’ve owned several delay pedals.
 I’ve had the good fortune to record with several more.
 I’ve come to find that, while the best delay pedal is somewhat subjective, the best delay pedals share some characteristics.